MarkJelic/TEC-1G/Documentation/memmap.md

 PROTECT is designed for programmers while developing code, to work in a 'safe' space and not loose your work while debugging.

-### EXPAND Bankswitching - Bank 2
+### EXPAND Bankswitching & Cartridge - Bank 2

 Bank 2 supports installing a RAM or ROM chip of up to 32k in size in the U9 position.
-However, because bank 3 is only 16k in size, only half of a 32k chip can appear in bank 3 at a time.
+However, because bank 3 is only 16k in size, only half of a 32k chip can appear in bank 3 at any time.

 The highest address line of the 32k chip (A14) can be toggled using the System Latch, to select which half of the chip appears in bank 3.
 Software is free to switch chip halves at any time.

-This software-selectable memory-chip control is also known as bankswitching.
+This software-selectable memory-chip control is also known as *bankswitching*.

+It is planned that a 'game cartridge' type system will be made available for the TEC-1G - plugging in a cartridge will place it's onboard ROM in Bank 2, and on power up the cartridge's ROM code will execute instead of MON-3. *This is a future planned additon - more details will be added as this future project is developed further, and are of course subject to change.*

 ** If the device in U9 is 16k or less in size, or U9 is empty, EXPAND has no effect.

 ### ROM Lo/Hi - Bank 3

 The MON-3 MONitor ROM is designed to remain permanently fitted in bank 3.
-MON-3 provides system control and utility routines that
+MON-3 provides system control and utility routines that user software can call upon using a standard software interface, or API.

 To support a 32k ROM chip (or, a TEC-1 4k MON-1B/2 ROM), a ROM Lo/Hi swich is provided at SW6.
 This selects the upper or lower half of a 32k or 4K ROM CHIP, just like on the TEC-1.